 It is not possible to start the engine with the clip removed from the engine shut-off switch.

-4. Pull and hold the choke knob all the way out to start a cold engine.
+Move the choke lever all the way in the direction of the arrow to start a cold engine.

 The choke should not be used when the engine is warm.